-To prevent sticky spray paint, leave enough dry time between coats.
-Also, use high-quality paints, and don’t apply more than 4 thick coats of spray paint.
+To prevent it from turning sticky, leave enough dry time between coats.
+Also, use high-quality paints, and don’t apply more than 4 thick coats.

-To fix sticky spray paint, make the paint dry.
-To dry spray paint faster, increase the temperature around the spray coating.
-If the temperature is high enough, the evaporation rate will increase, and the spray paint will dry faster.
+To fix sticky spray paint, help the paint dry by increasing the temperature around the coating.
+If the temperature is high enough, the evaporation rate will increase, and the coating will dry faster.

-To dry spray paint faster, use a hairdryer, electric fan, or open windows and doors to allow proper ventilation.
+To dry the coating faster, use a hairdryer, electric fan, or open windows and doors to allow proper ventilation.

-You can also fix sticky spray paint by applying a paint remover over the finish for a few seconds.
-The solvent will remove the excess spray paint, but won’t remove the entire paint coating.
+You can also fix it by applying a paint remover over the finish for a few seconds.
+The solvent will remove the excess, but won’t remove the entire coating.
 However, you must wipe the solvent after a few seconds or it can remove the entire coating.

-The last resort to fix sticky spray paint is to remove the paint and start the spray paint application again.
-This way, you get rid of the bad sticky paint and get a fresh coat of spray paint.
+The last resort to fix it is to remove the paint and start the spray paint application again.
+This way, you get rid of the bad sticky paint and apply a new coating.

 6. Spray Paint Looks Blotchy

-If you apply too much spray paint in the same area, the spray paint will turn blotchy.
-Blotchy spray paint looks uneven; some parts of the paint will have a lighter shade, while the others will have a darker shade.
+If you apply too much spray paint in the same area, it will turn blotchy.
+Blotchy spray paint looks uneven; some parts of the paint will have a lighter shade, while others will have a darker shade.
 This will cause irregular dry time and a blotchy look on the paint.

-Also, using different spray paint brands on the same surface can cause the finish to appear blotchy because there will be color and flow variations.
-Keeping the spray paint nozzle too close to the surface can cause blotchy spray paint.
+Also, using different brands on the same surface can cause the finish to appear blotchy because there will be color and flow variations.
+Also, keeping the paint nozzle too close to the surface can cause the finish to turn blotchy.

 You must shake the spray paint before applying it.
-But, if you don’t shake the bottle enough, the paint particles won’t mix properly, and the spray paint will have varying colors and look blotchy.
+But, if you don’t shake the bottle enough, the paint particles won’t mix properly, and the coating will have varying colors and look blotchy.

-To prevent blotchy spray paint, spray the entire surface evenly, and don’t apply more than 4 coats of spray paint.
-Also, keep the spray paint 8-inches away from the surface.
+To prevent blotchy spray paint, spray the entire surface evenly, and don’t apply more than 4 coats.
+Also, keep it 8-inches away from the surface.

-The last resort is to remove the spray paint and start all over.
+The last resort is to remove the coating and start all over.
 This time, apply even coats.

 7. Spray Paint Keeps Wrinkling

 Spray paint wrinkling is caused by improper surface preparation.
-If the surface you are painting is dirty, the filth will can the spray paint to wrinkle.
+If the surface you are painting is dirty, the filth will make the finish wrinkle.

-Spray paint can wrinkle if there’s a chemical reaction between the paint and the solvent used to clean the surface (before painting).
-For instance, if you use alcohol to clean a surface and don’t wipe the alcohol residue, the alcohol will prevent the spray paint from drying, and the paint will wrinkle.
+It can also wrinkle if there’s a chemical reaction between the paint and the solvent used to clean the surface (before painting).
+For instance, if you use alcohol to clean a surface and don’t wipe the alcohol residue, the alcohol will prevent the paint from drying, and the finish will wrinkle.

-If you paint over rough surfaces, the texture of the rough surface will cause spray paint to wrinkle.
-Spraying paint in a cold or moisture environment is another reason why spray paint wrinkles.
+If you paint over rough surfaces, the texture of the rough surface will cause the finish to wrinkle.
+Spraying paint in a cold or moist environment is another reason why this happens.